 5.2.
 I need help filling out a 104R, Form 48, or other military form.
 Where should I go?

 Most academic planning forms are handled by major advisors.
 Political science majors should make an appointment with the advisor for political science.
 Appointments are made via an online scheduling system.
 Please see the PS advising page for a brief description of it and details on accessing it.
-Prior to the appointment, please fill out the form completely.
+Prior the appointment, please fill out the form completely and email a copy to the advisor before your meeting.
 Unless the form can be easily changed during the appointment (Form 48’s are done in pencil, for example), please e-mail a copy to the advisor before the meeting.
 During the appointment, we will check the form and the courses on it thoroughly.

 6. Experiential Learning and Field Work Opportunities

 6.1.
 Do I have to complete an internship or capstone to get a political science degree?